microsoft/surface-duo-window-manager-samples/TwoPageEBookReader/README.md

 In `StartActivity`, where users choose a book to read, Android Jetpack's [SlidingPaneLayout](https://developer.android.com/reference/androidx/slidingpanelayout/widget/SlidingPaneLayout) can keep the book chooser on one side of a fold.
 There are definitely better, more in-depth samples demonstrating `SlidingPaneLayout` in public Microsoft repositories.
 However, the solution for this application was simple: include a [SlidingPaneLayout](app/src/main/res/layout/activity_start.xml) with functional elements on the left and an empty, 0-width `View` on the right. *This trick required only a few lines of XML, and zero code.*

 ![StartActivity](screenshots/start.png)

+## Project Gutenberg Attributions

+The following license can be found for every Project Gutenberg ebook in this app, in the Attributions section.

+> This eBook is for the use of anyone anywhere in the United States and most other parts of the world at no cost and with almost no restrictions whatsoever.
+You may copy it, give it away or re-use it under the terms of the Project Gutenberg License included with this eBook or online at www.gutenberg.org.
+If you are not located in the United States, you will have to check the laws of the country where you are located before using this eBook.

+> Find the full Project Gutenberg license in the last chapter.
+Original formats of this text by Project Gutenberg can be found in the app/src/main/assets/ folder, as well as [www.gutenberg.org](https://www.gutenberg.org/)